IBM/varnish-operator/docs/quick-start.md

         port: 80 # Varnish pods will be exposed on that port EOF

-    varnishcluster.icm.ibm.com/varnishcluster-example created
+    varnishcluster.ibm.com/varnishcluster-example created
     ```

-Step 3 and 4 can be executed in any order.
+Step 2 and 3 can be executed in any order.
 If the backend doesn't exist on `VarnishCluster` creation, Varnish will still work but won't cache any backends responding with 504 response code.
 Once the backend pods are up and running, Varnish will automatically pick up the changes, reload the VCL and start serving and caching the requests.

 ## What You Should See